-Objects in classical mechanics have a definite position and definite time, but in quantum mechanics, none of these factors are constant.
+Objects in classical mechanics have a definite position and definite time, but in quantum mechanics, none of these factors is constant.
 To illustrate this example, we all are familiar with the structure of an atom.

 This is the basic structure of a Hydrogen atom.
 It contains one proton and one electron.
 But this image is incorrect.
 The actual position of the electron is never constant and hence, the orbit is fuzzy.
 This reflects it’s unpredictable nature.
 A good interpretation of this fact was introduced by Erwin Schrödinger in 1935.
 He had created a thought experiment where a cat and something that could kill that cat was placed (a radioactive material) inside an enclosed box.
 Once he seals the box, there was no way of knowing whether the cat was alive or dead.
 Hence, the cat could be considered as both dead and alive at that particular moment in time.